ECTS - Ergonomics in Product Design

 Course Learning Outcomes The students who succeeded in this course;

-• Recognizes the impact of physical and cognitive ergonomics into the design process.
+• Recognizes the impact of ergonomics inputs in the design process.

-• Discusses the theoretical and practical use and need of ergonomics inputs in the design process.
+• Discusses how to include ergonomics inputs in the design process.

-• Experiences the methods and approaches applied in ergonomics field.
+• Experiences the methods and approaches applied in the field of ergonomics.

-• Develops approaches to design problem from user perspective.
+• Develops approaches to the design problem from the user perspective.

 Course Content Physical and cognitive ergonomics, universal design, user experience.